-A Doctor who is trained in the medical and surgical treatment of the ears, nose, throat, and related structures of the head and neck is generally referred to as an ENT Surgeon/Specialist.
-The surgical specialty involved with the diagnosing and treatment of ear, nose, throat, head, nasal passage, sinuses, larynx (voice box), oral cavity and upper pharynx (mouth and throat) and neck disorders is Otolaryngology-head and neck surgery, is called as an ENT Specialist.
-Our ENT department is the center for basic and advanced Endoscopic and Microscopic Surgeries of ear, nose & throat in India.
-Our hospital is renowned as a premier center for minimally invasive techniques of snoring and obstructive sleep apnea in the treatment of the ears, nose, throat.
+The ENT Department at Sunrise Hospital has specialist doctors and surgeons trained in the medical and surgical treatment of the ears, nose, throat, and related structures of the head and neck, in patients of all ages.
+Our ENT department is the center for basic and advanced Endoscopic and Microscopic Surgeries of ear, nose & throat in India & Sunrise hospital is renowned as a premier center for minimally invasive techniques of surgery.

 Snoring occurs when air flows causes relaxed tissues in the throat to vibrate while breathing.
 Most of us snore while sleeping, but for some people it can be a chronic problem indicating a serious health condition.
 Snoring can be controlled or stopped by changes in lifestyle such as avoiding alcohol close to bedtime, losing weight or sleeping on your side.
 Medication and surgery too are available reduce and stop disruptive snoring.
 Symptoms of snoring is linked with a sleep disorder called obstructive sleep apnea (OSA).
 A patient should consult an ENT specialist if a patient has the following symptoms with obstructive sleep apnea (OSA)